-Atlantic Canada holidays
+Atlantic Canada tours

 The four provinces of Atlantic Canada are vast.
 From giant roaring waves and attractive lighthouses to brightly coloured fishing villages and jagged red sandstone cliffs, there is much to explore in a region that is only six hours from Europe.

 There is history and tales of pirates in Nova Scotia, as well as rugged coastlines.
 The maritime province’s Cape Breton Island is also rich in Celtic heritage - where you can walk amongst endless forests and listen to music that will stir the soul.

 Head to Newfoundland & Labrador where you’ll discover a path less trodden, with teeming wildlife on land and in the sea, majestic beaches and culturally rich towns.
 Devour a lobster dinner and hear stories from the friendly locals.